kranti-up/clemcore/clemgame/README.md

 * \__init\__.py in clemgame and backends defines project_root and configures logging, respectively.
 Is this redundant or am I missing something?
 Also, what's the difference in the loggers instantiated in chatgame/game.py and master.py?

 ## TODOs:
-* use path from game registry for game loading (currently uses a default location outside the main repository)
 * adapt instance file default location to game default location
 * update test_benchmark.py (also contains old versions of reference game)